icyphox/site/pages/blog/site-changes.md

 feeds provided in a `feeds.txt` file, and updates the webring with those posts.
 Like a feed-bingo of sorts. ;)

-I really like how it turned out---especially the fact that I got my CSS grid correct in the first try!
+I really like how it turned out -- especially the fact that I got my CSS grid correct in the first try!